techidaily/site-ios-unlock/source/_posts/in-2024-full-guide-to-unlock-iphone-13-mini-with-itunes-by-drfone-ios.md

 **Step 6.** Your Apple iPhone 13 mini will show the restore progress bar with the white apple logo.
 The length of the process relies upon how much data is on your cell phone.
 Generally, it takes 20 to 120 minutes.
 When done, your Apple iPhone 13 mini will restart naturally.
 Furthermore, after your Apple iPhone 13 mini restarts, you can reset your Apple iPhone 13 mini.
 For example, you can make a new passcode.

-## Part 3: Unlocking iPhone without iTunes

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_7AYCS7zBU0?si=7R9oIpE4hyEbtk3x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: Unlocking iPhone without iTunes

 ### 1\.
 Unlock it with Find My in iCloud